biicode/docs/biicode/configuration_files/policies.rst

 ``policies.bii``: defining the policies of the code you want to reuse
 ======================================================================

-Policies are just rules the smart finder applies when finding or updating dependencies.
-They can be configured in your_project/bii/policies.bii as you can see in the :ref:`layouts section <project_layout>`.
+Policies are just **rules the smart finder applies when finding or updating external dependencies.** They can be configured in your_project/bii/policies.bii as you can see in the :ref:`layouts section <project_layout>`.

 ``policies.bii`` have this format as self-documented:::